 The gradient bar gives you a live preview of what your gradient will look like once it’s applied to your canvas.
 Within this bar, you have a few options to customize how your gradient appears, such as gradient type, smoothness, and color.

-On the other hand, noise gradients don’t use specific colors but instead let you alter the hue, saturation, and luminosity of noise.
+The gradient type determines whether your gradient is made up of color or noise values.
+The color option will create a smooth transition between multiple solid colors.
+Noise gradients let you alter the hue, saturation, and luminosity of noise.
 This gradient type tends to appear far more randomized and is harder to control.

+As for the smoothness, this slider will dictate how smooth the transition is between each color value.
 With a smoothness of 100%, there will be a very soft transition between each color.
 However, with a 0% smoothness, the transition between colors will appear slightly more abrupt.
 For general use, leaving the smoothness slider at 100% will work perfectly fine.

-Step 7: Change And Add Colors To The Gradient
+Step 2: Change And Add Colors To The Gradient

 The gradient colors are represented by the color swatches located at their respective starting points.
 In the example below, there is a color swatch on both the left and right sides of the gradient.
 That means the colors will be most noticeable on their separate ends, while they will transition from one to another throughout the middle.